madslundt/cloud-media-scripts/README.md

 This has only been tested on Ubuntu 16.04+.
 Please create an issue if you have any problems.

 # Upgrading
-If you want to make sure you are using the latest version of cloud-media-scripts or needs to update it just go in to your cloud-media-scripts root folder and run the command `git pull`.
-This still needs to modification.
+If you want to make sure you are using the latest version of cloud-media-scripts or needs to update it just go in to your cloud-media-scripts root folder and run INSTALL again `bash INSTALL`.
+This will ask you if you want to upgrade and will NOT modify or change your config.

 *Your config, cloud folders, local folders, rclone config and plexdrive will NOT be overwritten.*